fuadnafiz98/rbas/README.md

 - news_assign_id

 assigns:

 - assign_id
 - assign_user_id
 - assign_news_id

 news_draft:

 - news_id
 - user_id
 - darft_created_at
 - draft_updated_at

 **Permissions**

+Say, you have publication `A`, the admin of `A` will have all permission, the writers some, readers none.

 - 01_publication_admin
 - 01_publication_writer